inside.ewu.edu

 Pre-requisites: MUSC 321 or permission of instructor.

-Continuation of diction for singers, choral conductors and collaborative pianists.
-This class continues work with International Phonetic Alphabet (IPA} and its practical application to French and English (British and American) through in-class pronunciation practice and extensive IPA transcription of French and English vocal and choral music texts.
+Continuation of diction for singers, choral conductors, and collaborative pianists.
+Continues work with the International Phonetic Alphabet (IPA} and its practical application to French and English (British and American) through in-class pronunciation practice and extensive IPA transcription of French and English vocal and choral music texts.

 MUSC 323.
 FOREIGN LANGUAGE READING AND COMPREHENSION.
 1 Credit.